 As viewed from the user’s point of view the mobile program is the client installed on the smartphone.
 The user communicates with that to make transactions, pay bills, or read emails.
 But there’s actually another aspect as well: the server, which the developer hosts.

 Current smartphone operating systems come with complex security mechanisms.
 By default, an installed device can only access files in its own sandbox folders, and user rights do not allow files to be modified from the system.
-Nonetheless, developer mistakes in developing and writing code for mobile apps create security vulnerabilities and attackers can exploit it.
+Nonetheless, developer mistakes in developing and writing code for mobile apps create security vulnerabilities and attackers can exploit them.

 A mobile application’s extensive security tests include a scan for client and server vulnerabilities, as well as data transfer between them.
 We will address risks to users including risks from contact between the client and server sides of mobile apps.